leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/input-output.md

 ## Accessing JS Data in the Filesystem via DataDevice

-The `DataDevice` API exposes JavaScript data via the filesystem.
+The [`DataDevice`](/docs/reference/CheerpX.DataDevice) API exposes JavaScript data via the filesystem.
 This device provides read-only access to a `Uint8Array` and a JavaScript `String`.
 It is particularly useful for transferring data from JavaScript to programs running in CheerpX.

-For more information, see the [CheerpX DataDevice].

 [CheerpX documentations]: https://cheerpx.io/docs/overview
 [CheerpX DataDevice]: https://cheerpx.io/docs/guides/File-System-support#datadevice